Aurora Nursing Home Abuse Lawyer

-As established Aurora nursing home abuse attorneys, Rosenfeld Injury Lawyers is here to serve you and your family.
+As established Aurora personal injury attorneys, Rosenfeld Injury Lawyers LLC is here to serve you and your family.
 Our office is committed to protecting the legal rights of nursing home patients.

 2021 Randi Drive

 Administrator- Tracy Pell

 Alden of Waterford is one of several nursing homes located throughout the Chicago suburbs carrying the Alden name.
 The facility has received a three-star rating out of five from Medicare.gov.
 The main concerns cited are understaffing and mediocre results from regular health inspections.

 This facility received four stars for the quality of care provided for its patients, and this is the area in which it received the highest overall rating.
 In addition, this home has ninety-nine certified beds, accepts Medicare and Medicaid payments, and has faced an average number of health citations.